muhammad-waleed-dar/Weather-Prediction-ML/README.md

 | `PressureChange` | `Pressure3pm - Pressure9am` | Falling pressure is a classic precursor to rain |

 **Redundant feature removed:** `Date` itself is dropped after `Month`/`Season` are extracted from it — its useful signal is preserved, but the unusable raw string is not carried forward.

 ### Feature Selection
-`SelectKBest` with `mutual_info_classif` ranks all numeric features by mutual information with `RainTomorrow`, complementing the linear Pearson correlation shown in the heatmap — mutual information also captures non-linear relationships the heatmap can miss.
+`SelectKBest` with `mutual_info_classif` ranks features by mutual information with `RainTomorrow`, complementing the linear Pearson correlation shown in the heatmap. **Bug fixed:** an earlier version ran this on numeric columns only, which silently excluded `RainToday`, `Location`, `WindGustDir`, `WindDir9am`, `WindDir3pm`, `Month`, and `Season` — all still raw strings at that point.
+Given the strong persistence effect `RainToday` shows (see below), leaving it out was a real gap.
+All categorical columns are now Label-Encoded specifically for this step and passed in via `discrete_features`, so `mutual_info_classif` treats them correctly as categorical rather than continuous.

 ### Visualizations